SAFE Notes: Everything You Need to Know

 Investors should contemplate the relationship between the SAFE notes they purchase and the annual tax they will pay.
 An experienced accountant or litigator can advise on the ins and outs of this, but generally speaking, an investor will have a specific tax holding period.

 For a convertible note, that period will begin with its purchase.
 Upon the transformation of the note, the holding period will be retroactive, dating back to the time it had been issued.
-For SAFE notes, the process is similar, except that SAFE note holding periods will initiate once the note is used; that is, when it is ultimately converted into equity.
+For SAFE notes, the process is similar, except that SAFE note holding periods will initiate once the note is used (that is, when it's ultimately converted into equity).

-Such a holding period for a SAFE note is not a bad thing.
-Even with that wait, the holding period is longer than a single year, from the conversion to the first equity round.
-There's no advantage to holding for more than a year, so the investor will not be reprimanded or lose out in any way.
+Such a holding period for a SAFE note isn't a bad thing.
+Even with that wait, the holding period from the conversion to the first equity round is longer than a single year.
+There's no advantage to holding for more than a year, so the investor won't be reprimanded or lose out in any way.

 Can SAFE Notes Negatively Affect Your Taxes?

-If there is a non-cash sale of the company in which you invested or a sale that happens less than a year after you invested, it is possible that you might lose out.
-(This is also true if you have a convertible note.)
+If there's a non-cash sale of the company in which you invested or a sale that happens less than a year after you invested, you might lose out.
+This is also true if you have a convertible note.

 SAFE Notes and Valuation

 As SAFE notes enter into the market, the market itself is affected in a way that differs from the potential impact of convertible notes.
-SAFE notes do not offer interest rates, maturity dates, or default exit dates, as previously mentioned.
+SAFE notes don't offer interest rates, maturity dates, or default exit dates, as previously mentioned.
 Some people may wish to earn compensation for missing out on these aspects.
-A higher conversion discount may be warranted, or a lower conversion cap.
+A higher conversion discount or a lower conversion cap may be warranted.

-The most important aspect to keep in mind, regardless of whether you're an investor or company, is that it is worth it to bargain when it comes to SAFE notes.
+The most important aspect to keep in mind regardless of whether you're an investor or company is that it's worth bargaining when it comes to SAFE notes.
 Since the structure of the SAFE note (no interest, no end date) is less flexible than that of a convertible note, investors should try requesting a lower cap or higher discount.